Controlling superfluid flows using dissipative impurities: Model

 We consider a homogeneous one-dimensional Bose gas with weak repulsive interactions ($g>0$) and boson mass $m$.
 We study the effect of a noisy point contact in a Bose gas moving relative to the impurity with fixed velocity $v$.
 The impurity-BEC coupling is modeled by a Gaussian white noise process $\eta(t)$, with mean $\overline{\eta(t)} = 0$ and variance $\overline{\eta(t) \eta(t^\prime)} = \delta(t-t^\prime)$, multiplied by a local potential $V(x+vt)$, whose profile will be specified subsequently.
 Since we consider a weakly interacting condensate \cite{pethick2002}, quantified by a small Lieb-Liniger parameter $\gamma = g m / n \ll 1$, where $n$ is the average boson density in the 1D gas, we apply a phase-space description of the quantum Bose field using the Glauber-P distribution \cite{gardiner1985}.
 Due to the action of the noisy point contact, we cannot ignore fluctuations even in the limit of a highly occupied condensate mode at very low temperatures.
 Within the phase space approach normal-ordered correlations of the Bose field operator $\hat \psi(x,t)$ are given by stochastic averages of a c-number field $\psi(x,t)$.
 The time evolution of $\psi(x,t)$ in the rest frame of the moving Bose gas is then determined by a Gross-Pitaevskii-type equation with an additional stochastic term (SGPE) \cite{Stoof2001,Cockburn2009}

 Here $dW = \eta(t) \dd t $ is a infinitesimal Wiener process \cite{gardiner1985}.
-Since the delta-correlated white noise $\eta(t)$ results from colored noise in the limit of small correlation times, \cref{eq:SGPE0} has to be interpreted as a Stratonovich stochastic differential equation \cite{gardiner1985}, denoted by $\circ$.
+The delta-correlated white noise $\eta(t)$ results in physical systems from colored noise in the limit of small correlation times.
+As has been shown in \cite{gardiner1985} the SGPE \cref{eq:SGPE0} becomes in this limit a Stratonovich stochastic differential equation, which is denoted by the symbol $"\circ"$.
 In order to gauge away the explicit time dependence of the potential $V(x+vt)$, we apply a Galilean transformation to the reference frame where the point contact is at rest.
 This results into a SGPE with static potential and with a spatial gradient term proportional to $v$:

 $\overline{\phi}(x,t)$ describes the average Bose field in the rest-frame of the impurity, which includes both a quantum mechanical average and one over classical fluctuations induced by the noisy point contact.
-We refer to $\overline{\phi}$ as the coherent amplitude of the Bose field.
+We refer to $\overline{\phi}$ as the coherent amplitude of the Bose field. \\ It should be emphasised that the noise in \cref{eq:SGPE0,eq:SGPE1} is generated externally, e.g. by a fluctuating laser field, which is different to the SGPE derived e.g. in \cite{Gardiner2003}, where the noise is induced by the interaction of a thermal cloud with the condensate at finite temperature.